divaricatum/cl-faq/README.md

 <span id="s6q2"></span>

-### Sometimes Allegro CL, particularly with large images, fail totally with a bus error or a segv.
+### Q. Sometimes Allegro CL, particularly with large images, fail totally with a bus error or a segv.
 Why might this be happening?

 In large images, this is occasionally a sign that your system has run out of virtual memory.
 This can occur on platforms that perform lazy